Danl2620/BoundlessReach/Journals/Journal 1.md

 >
 > Milestone:

 Graves or remains of glorified disciples.
-Mantis said: "many of made the ultimate sacrifice to receive the bounty of the precursors."
+Mantis said: "many of us made the ultimate sacrifice to receive the bounty of the precursors."

 Fortuitous change in the weather or atmosphere.